Some of the finest plains game hunting in South Africa can be enjoyed when booking the Seven Day Free State package.

 The success rate on the trophies is close to 100%.
-If however you do not take one of the trophies which is included in the package, 90% of the list price of the trophy is deducted from your hunting safari price.
+If, however, you do not take one of the trophies which is included in the package, 90% of the list price of the trophy is deducted from your hunting safari price.
 A deposit of 20% is payable upon booking your hunting package.
 The balance is payable upon completion of the safari.

-Observers: Observers are welcome to accompany the hunters on safari, alternatively they can relax in camp.
+Observers are welcome to accompany the hunters on safari or relax in the camp.
 Should the observers in your group be interested in visiting some of the highlights in the area while the hunters are in the field, this can be arranged at an additional charge of $80 per observer per day.
 The additional cost is incurred because we have to send a dedicated guide to attend to the observers.

 Species which are available in the Eastern Free State include: